You can interact with both SOAP and RESTful style web services from Application Express in your Autonomous Data Warehouse instance.

 Your Application Express instance does not require an outbound web proxy.

-If the limit of outbound web service calls has been exceeded, the following SQL exception is raised on the subsequent request and the request is blocked:
+There is a default limit of 50,000 outbound web service requests per Application Express workspace in a rolling 24-hour period.
+If the limit of outbound web service calls is reached, the following SQL exception is raised on the subsequent request and the request is blocked:

 ORA-20001: You have exceeded the maximum number of web service requests per workspace.
 Please contact your administrator.

 You can raise the default limit up to 250,000 outbound web service requests by setting a value for the

 MAX_WEBSERVICE_REQUESTSparameter.
 For example, to change the limit to 250,000, connect to your Autonomous Data Warehouse database as ADMIN using a SQL client and execute the following: